openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronDetectionOutput_6.md

 **Category**: Object detection

 **Short description**: An operation *ExperimentalDetectronDetectionOutput* performs non-maximum suppression to generate the detection output using information on location and score predictions.

 **Detailed description**: Apply threshold on detection probabilities and apply NMS class-wise.
 Leave only max_detections_per_image_ detections.

-The layer has 4 inputs: tensor with input ROIs with input deltas with input scores with input data.
+The layer has 4 inputs: tensor with input ROIs, with input deltas, with input scores and with input data.

 **Attributes**: